Purpose of funding

 Doctoral grants are divided into three categories:

 Grant 1: This grant is directed at medical students, who e.g., interrupt their studies after the 6th or 7th semester (essay in 6th semester) to work at their dissertation for a full year.
 This work may be done abroad and the topic may be chosen freely.
-During this year the SONNENFELD-STIFTUNG will pay the grant receiver € 834,00 monthly as well as health insurance contributions (Proof is required and these are momentarily capped at around € 200,00 each month.) and child allowance in the amount of € 100,00 (Birth certificate required.)
+During this year the SONNENFELD-STIFTUNG will pay the grant receiver € 834,00 monthly as well as health insurance contributions (Proof is required and these are momentarily capped at around € 200,00 each month, but some flexibilty may be possible.) and child allowance in the amount of € 100,00 (Birth certificate required.)
 This regulation will take effect on 01.01.2019.

-Grant 2: After graduation another grant may be requested for an additional year to further work on the already started dissertation. (see grant 1) During this year the SONNENFELD-STIFTUNG will pay the grant receiver € 1200,00 monthly as well as health insurance contributions (Proof is required and these are momentarily capped at around € 200,00 each month.) and, starting on 01.01.2019, child allowance in the amount of € 100,00 (Birth certificate required.)
+Grant 2: After graduation another grant may be requested for an additional year to further work on the already started dissertation. (see grant 1) During this year the SONNENFELD-STIFTUNG will pay the grant receiver € 1200,00 monthly as well as health insurance contributions (Proof is required and these are momentarily capped at around € 200,00 each month, but some flexibilty may be possible) and, starting on 01.01.2019, child allowance in the amount of € 100,00 (Birth certificate required.)
 At request this grant may be prolonged for another year.

 Grant 3: As beforehand this grant is directed at post-graduates, who want earn a doctoral degree in the field of human medicine.
 The topic may be chosen freely.
 All financial details are identical with grant 2.